BonsaiDen/JavaScript-Garden/doc/en/object/forinloop.md

     }

-Since it is not possible to change the behavior of the `for in` loop itself, it is necessary to filter out the unwanted properties inside the loop body itself, this is done by using the [`hasOwnProperty`](#object.hasownproperty) method of objects.
+Since it is not possible to change the behavior of the `for in` loop itself, it is necessary to filter out the unwanted properties inside the loop body , this is done by using the [`hasOwnProperty`](#object.hasownproperty) method of `Object.prototype`.

 > **Note:** Since the `for in` always traverses the complete prototype chain, it
 > will get slower with each additional layer of inheritance added to an object.

-### Using `hasOwnProperty` for Filtering
+### Using `hasOwnProperty` for filtering

     // still the foo from above
     for(var i in foo) {